nodejs/node/doc/api/buffer.md

 * Passing an [`ArrayBuffer`] or a [`SharedArrayBuffer`] returns a `Buffer` that shares allocated memory with the given array buffer.

-Because the behavior of `new Buffer()` changes significantly based on the type of value passed as the first argument, applications that do not properly validate the input arguments passed to `new Buffer()`, or that fail to appropriately initialize newly allocated `Buffer` content, can inadvertently introduce security and reliability issues into their code.
+Because the behavior of `new Buffer()` is different depending on the type of the first argument, security and reliability issues can be inadvertantly introduced into applications when argument validation or `Buffer` initialization are not performed.

 To make the creation of `Buffer` instances more reliable and less error prone, the various forms of the `new Buffer()` constructor have been **deprecated**